How to Ease Nighttime Cough and Get Some Rest (Part 2)

 Let’s face it, who can get enough air through a stuffed nose?!
 So, I’ve been doing a lot of mouth breathing.
 But, because I’m breathing through my mouth, those breath-opening properties are going right where I need them.
 I’ve found a significant decrease in my nighttime cough spasms, which allows me to get much needed rest.

 Sure, I’ll have to refresh my inhaler before too long.
 I can certainly tell the difference in the aroma from when I first started using it a week ago.
-Since I’m basically falling asleep with it the inhaler is remaining open for hours speeding the evaporation of the essential oils.
+Since I’m falling asleep with it, the inhaler is remaining open for hours, speeding the evaporation of the essential oils.
 Trust me, though.
 It is so worth it!

 More Nighttime Cough Sleep Support Tips

 Soak feet in a very warm foot bath just before going to sleep.
+If you also have a headache, place an ice pack on the top of your head while soaking your feet.
 For added support stir in a small amount of Power Down essential oil blend mixed into Jojoba wax/oil.

 Drink lots of fluids throughout the day.
 The more hydrated your body is, the better it functions, especially when it comes to clearing the airways of mucus.
 Herbal teas (hot or cold) and water boosted with electrolytes and botanical extracts, like Nuun, help keep your body hydrated.